KushajveerSingh/personal-website/docs/rust/why_rust.md

 }
 ```

-References always have lifetimes associated with them, Rust just allows us to omit them when the situation is unambigous.
+References always have lifetimes associated with them, Rust just allows us to omit them when the situation is unambiguous.

 ### Buffer overruns